↑

 Italian Cannellini Bean Salad

-In my quest to get in more fiber, I’ve been making a different bean salad every week.
+In my quest to increase my fiber intake, I’ve been making a different bean salad every week.
 Beans are high in fiber, protein, and nutrients.
 They’re a superfood!
 And since salads are so versatile, you can load them with good-for-you ingredients to make them even healthier.
 This salad is one of our favorites, and it literally takes 10 minutes to make.

 The star of the show is the sun-dried tomatoes.
 Their chewy, tart, sweet flavor is perfection with the creamy cannellini beans!
 One of these days, when I finally get around to making a list of what I consider to be pantry essentials, sun-dried tomatoes will be on it.
 They’re a flavor bomb and belong in every pantry!